 Please enter two values, the third value will be calculated.

-Source impedance (output impedance) Zout Ohm Source load and damping factor
+Source impedance (output impedance) Zout ohm Source load and damping factor

-Load impedance (input impedance) Zin Ohm
+Load impedance (input impedance) Zin ohm

 Damping factor DF −